OSGConnect/connectbook/admin/support-editing.md

 # Reviewing content

+For reviewing content, it's _critical_ to view the [Support Knowledge Base][kbase] (formerly the ConnectBook) *as a user "customer" would see it*.

+If you are a help desk "agent", meaning you have advanced privileges in the system for supporting users and organizing content, your default view is the agent view.
+To see the "customer portal", choose an article or category in the Solutions tab.
+In the upper right hand corner is a small box with an arrow which will take you to the user's view of the article.

-For reviewing content, it's _critical_ to view the [Support Knowledge Base][kbase] (formerly the ConnectBook) *as an unprivileged user*.
-If you are not an agent in the help desk, then you're fine.
-But if you are an agent, you need to visit the site in another browser, or using your browser's "Incognito", "Private Browsing", etc. mode.
-This is the only way to see content as it will be published.
+Alternatively you can visit the site in another browser, or using your browser's "Incognito", "Private Browsing", etc. mode.

 [kbase]: http://support.opensciencegrid.org/solution/categories